charlesbihis/facebook-desktop/README.md

 This project is built with Adobe Flash Builder 4.5 using the Adobe Flex 4.5 SDK and the Adobe AIR 3.0 SDK.
 It is cross-platform, capable of running on Windows, Mac, and Linux systems.

 This project was first mentioned in my blog post at http://blogs.adobe.com/charles/2011/01/introducing-facebook-desktop-a-lightweight-unobtrusive-notification-engine-for-facebook-built-on-adobe-air.html.
+Facebook Desktop was eventually open-sourced with the announcement posted on my blog at http://blogs.adobe.com/charles/2012/10/facebook-desktop-open-sourced.html.

 ### Codename